 If you’re anything like me you’re constantly setting new goals for yourself – whether it’s losing 10 pounds, swimming a 5k or getting that promotion at work, there’s always something to strive for.
-And it’s all well and good setting goals, but goal setting alone does not success make… So here’s my quick guide to smashing your goals in time for the holidays.
+And it’s all well and good setting goals, but goal setting alone does not success make… So here’s my quick guide to smashing your goals in time for summer.

 Set achievable goals